Annapolis (horse): 2022: three-year-old season

-In the GI Coolmore Turf Mile Stakes, Irad Ortiz Jr. positioned Annapolis third early, sitting right behind the speed in a good position.
+In the GI Coolmore Turf Mile Stakes, Ortiz positioned Annapolis third early, sitting right behind the speed.
 He then took command after tipping out in the stretch and drew clear by 1 1/2 lengths over the Brazilian-bred Ivar, the 2020 Turf Mile winner.
-Annapolis starting at 13/2 ran the mile on a firm course that played quickly in a stakes-record 1:33.29 gaining his fifth win and increasing his earnings to $1,166,100.
+Annapolis, starting at 13/2, ran the mile on a firm course that played quickly in a stakes-record 1:33.29, gaining his fifth win and increasing his earnings to $1,166,100.
 The last time a three-year-old won the event was Aussie Rules in 2006.
-Todd Pletcher won the Coolmore Turf Mile for the second time after first capturing it in 2005 with Host when the race was sponsored by Shadwell.
+Todd Pletcher won the Coolmore Turf Mile for the second time after capturing it in 2005 with Host when the race was sponsored by Shadwell.

+Stud career

+The first foal by Annapolis, a colt out of Ramona Bass' Grade 1-placed mare Home Cooking, was born on January 26 at Claiborne Farm in Paris, Kentucky.